pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 Keen.IO uses [collections](https://keen.io/guides/data-modeling-guide/) that represent different types of events which occur in your application.
 A collection can contain all sorts of data you would like to record, from clicks made by a user to purchases made through your application.

-In this guide, Keen.IO will keep track of the times a particular model is created.
+In this guide, Keen.IO will keep track of the instances when a particular model is created.
 Let's call the collection <code>products</code> or <code>products_created</code>.
 A <code>product_created</code> event will have a name, a description, the number of times it's been favorited, and a price.

 Let's scaffold the product model: